scylladb/scylla-stress-orchestrator/README.md

 # Scylla Stress Orchestrator

-The Scylla Stress Orchestrator is Python based framework for running various benchmark including cassandra-stress.
+The Scylla Stress Orchestrator is Python based framework for running various benchmark including cassandra-stress and scylla-bench.

 ## Requirements